Sheepolution/how-to-love/book/chapter23.md

 Before we start, I want to tell you that resolving collision is very hard, and it's something that even professionals have trouble dealing with.
 Look at speedruns for example.
 There are a lot of glitches where you are able to clip through walls and such.
 The collision we're going to make is pretty solid but far from perfect.
 And don't feel bad if you have a hard time understanding what we're doing here.

 For this tutorial we need two things: A player that can walk in 4 directions, and some walls.
-Let's create a baseclass for both of these.
+Let's create a base class for both of these.
 An Entity class.

 So we have the following files: